-In our analysis, we group countries into three macro regions that display substantial differences as far as their firms' integration into the global economy is concerned: emerging Asia; other emerging markets (Latin America and Eastern Europe); industrialized countries.
+In our empirical analysis, we group countries into three macro regions that display substantial differences as far as their firms' integration into the global economy is concerned: emerging Asia; other emerging markets (Latin America and Eastern Europe); industrialized countries.
 In comparison with firms from other emerging countries, firms from emerging Asia display a larger export orientation (in terms of both the probability to export and the ratio of exports to sales) relative to their import orientation (in terms of both the probability to import and the ratio of imports to sales).
 Industrial-country firms lie in between these two groups in this regard.
 These differences characterize the heterogeneous responses of manufacturing firms to RER changes.

-Table 1 provides evidence for differences in export and import orientation of manufacturing firms.
-It reports firm-level import and export probabilities and intensities (imports/sales for importers; exports/sales for exporters) based on representative micro data sets for four countries for which we have detailed administrative firm-level data available: China, Colombia, Hungary, and France.11 Firms in China, representative for emerging Asia, have a high relative export orientation compared to firms from the other countries (for Chinese firms the export probability divided by the import probability is 1.53, whereas the firms' average export intensity divided by the corresponding import intensity is 4.62) while firms from Colombia (0.82 and 0.71) and Hungary (0.90 and 0.42), representative for the other emerging economies, have a low relative export orientation.
-Firms in France (1.15 and 1.64), representative for industrialized countries, have intermediate relative export propensities and intensities.12 In Appendix Table B-4 we compute the same statistics for emerging Asia and other emerging economies from the World-
+Table 1 provides evidence for differences in average export and import orientation of manufacturing firms.
+It reports firm-level import and export probabilities and intensities (imports/sales for importers; exports/sales for exporters) based on representative micro data sets for four countries for which we have statistics based on detailed administrative firm-level data available: China, Colombia, Hungary, and France.6 Firms in China, representative for emerging Asia, have a high average relative export orientation compared to firms from the other countries (for Chinese firms the export probability divided by the import probability is 1.53, whereas the firms' average export intensity divided by the corresponding import intensity is 4.62) while firms from Colombia (0.82 and 0.71) and Hungary (0.90 and 0.42), representative for the other emerging economies, have a low average relative export orientation.
+Firms in France (1.15 and 1.64), representative for industrialized countries, have intermediate relative export propensities and intensities.7 In Appendix Table B-2 we compute the same statistics for emerging Asia and other emerging economies from the Worldbank's 2016 Enterprise Survey.
+This dataset includes a much larger sample of countries in these regions.
+We find similar numbers, thus confirming the representativeness of the four countries for their respective regions.8